IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

 - Confirm the client and server are connected
   - Visit the URL of your client app, and open the developer tools.
 You should see the client is making requests to the server, and getting responses.

+- Environment Variables
+  - DON'T FORGET - If you're wondering why nothing is showing, make sure you have put any links you have used in your `.env` file into the Environment Variables on the client side.

 ## SupaBase

 - Step 1 - Go to [SupaBase](https://supabase.com/) and sign up for a new account.
 It might be easiest to log in with your Github account.